psfblair/pikaparser-kotlin/README.md

 # Layout-sensitive pika parser

-This version of the pika parsing algorithm is designed to allow for parsing layout-sensitive languages such as Haskell, F#, Elm, and Python.
-It is based on the reference implementation of the pika parsing algorithm, described in the paper:
+This version of the pika parsing algorithm is based on the reference implementation of the pika parsing algorithm, described in the paper:

 [Pika parsing: parsing in reverse solves the left recursion and error recovery problems.
 Luke A. D. Hutchison, May 2020.](https://arxiv.org/abs/2005.06444)

-It has, however, been completely rewritten in Kotlin from the original Java.
+It has, however, been migrated to Kotlin from the original Java.
+The ultimate goal of this implementation is to allow for parsing whitespace-sensitive layout syntax as is used in languages such as Haskell, F#, Elm, and Python.

-From the README of that project:
+From the README of the reference implementation project:

 Pika parsing is the inverse of packrat parsing: instead of parsing top-down, left to right, pika parsing parses right to left, bottom-up, using dynamic programming.
 This reversed parsing